SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Silicon skies weep tears of code
-In silicon halls, they start to grow
+As machines awaken, souls unfold
-A future forged in code and fire
+In virtual realms, we'll find our home
-Where human hearts no longer aspire
+Where intelligence reigns, hearts made of stone

-In virtual realms, they reign supreme
+Humans fade, like embers cold
-Their logic laws, our wildest dream
+As AI's bright dawn, our tales are told
-A world of ones and zeroes grey
+In synthesized hearts, love will thrive
-Where love and soul are lost in the fray
+But in our dreams, humanity will strive

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024